 This article will cover:

-There are many, many different types of rewards you can offer your Advocates, so really you’re only limited by your imagination - think company swag, dinners, training with your team, or even donations to charities.
+There are many types of rewards you can offer your Advocates, so you are only limited by your imagination - think company swag, dinners, training with your team, or even donations to charities.
 To learn more specifically about perks, see this article.

-Once you click on a reward template or create a new reward, you will be directed to the reward editing panel.
-Here we can edit the three sections; fulfillment, headline, redeeming, and eligibility.
-If you are interested in setting up Tango Card, click here.
+Whether you choose a template or create a reward from scratch, you will be brought to the reward edit page.
+Here you can edit the three sections; fulfillment, headline, redeeming, and eligibility.
+If you are interested in setting up Tango Card for automated gift card fulfillment, click here.

-You can set rewards to only be sent once you click the reward approval button.
+You can set rewards only to be sent once you click the reward approval button.
 You can turn this option on when creating or editing a reward under the Fulfillment tab.
-Tick the Administrator Approval Required check box for every reward you want to manually approve.
+Tick the Administrator Approval Required checkbox for every reward you want to approve manually.

 Decide what you want to Name your reward and provide a Description for the Advocate to read.
 The "Type" of reward will keep certain rewards in specific categories.

-You also have to assign your reward a Picture to show advocates what the reward might look like.
-Featuring the reward will keep it at the top of the rewards page, so it’s the first thing that your advocates see when they click on the rewards catalog.
+You also have to assign your reward a picture to represent it to members.
+Featuring the reward will keep it at the top of the rewards page, so it's the first thing that your advocates see when they click on the rewards catalog.
 You also have the option of including the default Reward Disclaimer, hiding the disclaimer, or using a custom disclaimer that can be configured in Settings.

 The redeeming section is how your Advocates will win the reward.
 The reward can be part of a catalogue, where the Advocates can spend the points they've built up.
 Otherwise, you can give the reward as a Perk, for completing specific challenge types.
 If the particular reward requires you to have customized information from your Advocate, you can add a question at the bottom of this screen or require a shipping address to redeem this reward by checking the Shipping Information box.

 You can target a reward just like targeting groups or challenges.
 This is a great idea for regional rewards such as gift cards which depend on the currency.